Chart Color Schemes

 Hoxton Park - Carnes Hill - Horningsea Park's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Health outcomes data shows excellent results in the Hoxton Park - Carnes Hill - Horningsea Park area, with both younger and older age groups experiencing low prevalence of common health conditions.
+Health outcomes data shows excellent results in Hoxton Park - Carnes Hill - Horningsea Park for both younger and older age groups, with low prevalence of common health conditions.

-Private health cover is present at approximately 51% of the total population (~7,262 people), slightly lower than the average SA2 area.
-The most prevalent medical conditions are asthma (affecting 5.9% of residents) and diabetes (impacting 5.3%), with 79.6% reporting no medical ailments, compared to 77.9% in Greater Sydney.
-There are 1,449 residents aged 65 and over, comprising 10.2% of the population.
-Health outcomes among seniors require more attention than those of the broader population, despite being above average.
+Private health cover is slightly lower than the average SA2 area at approximately 51% of the total population (~7,262 people).
+The most prevalent medical conditions are asthma (5.9%) and diabetes (5.3%), while 79.6% of residents report no medical ailments, compared to 77.9% in Greater Sydney.
+The area has 10.2% of residents aged 65 and over (1,449 people).
+Health outcomes among seniors are above average but require more attention than the broader population.

 Frequently Asked Questions - Health